 As a member, you are eligible to receive UFF representation should you need to file a grievance.
 You also have the right to UFF representation in any meeting with a supervisor that may result in disciplinary action.
 Non-members must either represent themselves or hire outside legal assistance.
 This is a benefit that can potentially save you tens of thousands of dollars in legal fees.

 *A voice in defining UFF priorities and plans

 UFF-UF is led by its members.
 We define our plans and priorities collegially and democratically.
-As a member, you have a say in all matters concerning UFF, including how we negotiate our contract, how we defend faculty rights and due process, and who represents you as a UFF officer.
+As a member, you have a say in all matters concerning UFF, including how we negotiate our contract, how we defend faculty rights and due process, and who represents us as UFF officers.